airswap/airswap-protocols/DEPLOYMENT_GUIDE.md

 "verify": "truffle run verify"
 ```

-5. Also in package.json, ensure the following dependencies are present as devDependencies:
+5. Also in the _root_ package.json, ensure the following dependencies are present as devDependencies:
 ```
     "truffle-flatten": "^1.0.5",
-    "truffle-hdwallet-provider": "^1.0.17",
+    "@truffle/hdwallet-provider": "^1.0.17",
     "truffle-verify": "^1.0.3"
 ```